toptal/haste-server/about.md

 ## Duration

 Pastes will stay for 30 days from their last view.
+They may be removed earlier and without notice.

 ## Privacy